 a dragon twists on wings of fire, flowers in the opal clouds, spiraling, then swooping higher, distant until night haze shrouds love my only friend is waiting, tiring at the close of day, like a dragon fire abating as it makes its distant weary way

-to stand out from the rest is who you are. you do not wear this like a crown; it is more of a testament to what you've seen than how you let it color your intent. for much is ugly in this life, this way; for we must live within our egosphere and bloom where we are left to grow, or wilt, as suits are disposition and our strength. to stand out from the rest: your destiny. for it is meaning that you freely give -- and knowing you has opened up my eyes to just where joy can be, and in what form.
+to stand out from the rest is who you are. you do not wear this like a crown; it is more of a testament to what you've seen than how you let it color your intent. for much is ugly in this life, this way; for we must live within our egosphere and bloom where … Continue reading "eleven hints (10)"

-dreary not and solemn never, celebrating what she can; half the distance to forever, measured in a second's span followed on, and leaving after, adoration's full repute; living love and loving laughter, choices just herself to suit special need and general freedom, spanning many kind regards; knowing much, and helping many, fortune's favor in the cards
+dreary not and solemn never, celebrating what she can; half the distance to forever, measured in a second's span followed on, and leaving after, adoration's full repute; living love and loving laughter, choices just herself to suit special need and general freedom, spanning many kind regards; knowing much, and helping many, fortune's favor in the … Continue reading "eleven hints (9)"

 upon the snowy ground he sits to see the sun go down; the day is turning into dusk across the sleepy town the lights come out to show the month, the air is crisp and clear; but he's just glad to see the show or even to be here